← All Articles & Guides

 Urban vs Rural: Where Is It Happening?

 Knife crime is disproportionately concentrated in metropolitan areas.
-London accounts for around 25% of all knife crime in England and Wales despite housing approximately 15% of the population.
-The Metropolitan Police recorded over 12,000 knife offences in 2023/24 alone.
+The Metropolitan Police recorded the highest rate nationally at 182 offences per 100,000 population in 2024/25 — compared with Cumbria at the lowest, 31 per 100,000 (ONS police force area data).
+London accounts for around 23–25% of all knife crime in England and Wales despite housing approximately 15% of the population.

 However, the assumption that knife crime is exclusively an urban problem is both inaccurate and dangerous for safeguarding purposes.
 The National Rural Crime Network and NCA county lines data confirm that knife violence has risen significantly in market towns, coastal communities and rural areas, often driven by drug supply networks exploiting local children.